CrayLabs/SmartSim/doc/sr_python_walkthrough.rst

 Tensors
 =======

-The Python client can exchange tensors from the Redis database stored as RedisAI data structures.
+The Python client can send and receive tensors from the Redis database, where they are stored as RedisAI data structures.
 Additionally, Python client API functions involving tensor data are compatible with Numpy arrays and do not require other data types.